Whisper · IPO-Bound CEO Intelligence · India

 The next pre-IPO CEO seat is forming inside a DRHP-to-listing window you can read precisely.

 DRHP filings, pre-DRHP CFO upgrades, founder→Chair transitions, post-listing executive transitions.
 Indian pre-IPO CEO mandate flow follows a 6-phase 18-month rhythm predictably.
-A 20-minute private intake, a 48-hour invitation review, and your first encrypted phase-tagged briefing within seven days.
+A 20-minute private intake, and your first encrypted phase-tagged briefing within seven days.